Active records services

 Detailed information on transfer and disposition services provided to Government of Alberta clients is available through the Service Catalogue (login required).

-- guides individuals in the Government of Alberta to identify records, and determine when to retain valuable information assets and when to dispose of obsolete information
+Government of Alberta employees must identify records, and determine when to retain valuable information assets and when to dispose of obsolete information.
+Refer to Official and Transitory Records: A Guide for Government of Alberta Employees.

 Use these resources to assist in the development of vital records programs that support business continuity planning in the Government of Alberta.